1600 Purdue Drive, (910) 433-1000

 Crochet/Knitting Social Hour

 This group is for all those who enjoy crocheting and knitting and would like to connect with others with similar interests.
 Crochet enthusiasts can come together to share ideas, exchange information and meet new friends.
-This program will be held at Gilmore TRC in partnership with
+Participants should come

 with their own materials.